Soundwave releases “final” timetables

 — AJ (@iamnotshouting) February 21, 2013

-The time restrictions imposed on the festival in Perth have already forced the cancellation of a set from local act who won a triple j’s Unearthed competition to play at the festival.
+The time restrictions imposed on the festival in Perth have already forced the cancellation of a set from local act In League who won a triple j’s Unearthed competition to play at the festival.
 In a post on Facebook, the band announced that although they are “unbelievably stoked” to have won the competition they won’t be able to play due to council cut backs which have forced the festival to trim an hour off their day.
 Los Angeles-based Celtic punk band Flogging Molly will also miss the Perth leg of the Soundwave tour.

 Claremont mayor Jock Barker has campaigned against festivals such as Soundwave and Big Day Out using the local showgrounds, claiming that the promoters have “no respect for the residents, nor for council approvals and sound levels”.
 The council has claimed that Soundwave has repeatedly breached the 72 decibel limit in 2012 and had been “regularly monitored at more than 80 decibels”.